 - Face forward when sitting on the bus.

-- Exit the bus after it stops and look left-right-left before crossing the street.
+- Exit the bus after it stops and looks left-right-left before crossing the street.

 Walkers: Watch the Road